 supplements on urinary hormone metabolites in postmenopausal women with a

 Nutr Cancer.
 2004.
 Department of Molecular and Cell Biology, University of California, Berkeley, USA.

 Dietary indoles, present in Brassica plants such as cabbage, broccoli, and Brussels sprouts, have been shown to provide potential protection against hormone-dependent cancers.
 3,3'-Diindolylmethane is under study as one of the main protective indole metabolites.
 Postmenopausal women aged 50-70 yr from Marin County, California, with a history of early-stage breast cancer, were screened for interest and eligibility in this pilot study on the effect of absorbable DIM (BioResponse- diindolylmethane) supplements on urinary hormone metabolites.
 The treatment group received daily DIM (108 mg /day) supplements for 30 days, and the control group received a placebo capsule.
-Urinary metabolite analysis included 2-hydroxyestrone (2-OHE1), 16-alpha hydroxyestrone (16alpha-OHE1), diindolylmethane, estrone (El), estradiol(E2), estriol (E3), 6beta-hydroxycortisol (6beta-OHC), and cortisol in the first morning urine sample before intervention and 31 days after intervention.
-DIM-treated subjects showed a significant increase in levels of2-OHE1, diindolylmethane, and cortisol, and a nonsignificant increase in the 2-OHE1/16alpha-OHE1 ratio from 1.4 to 2.1.
+Urinary metabolite analysis included 2-hydroxyestrone (2-OHE1), 16-alpha hydroxyestrone (16alpha-OHE1), diindolylmethane, estrone (El), estradiol(E2), estriol (E3), 6beta-hydroxycortisol, and cortisol in the first morning urine sample before intervention and 31 days after intervention.
+DIM-treated subjects showed a significant increase in levels of 2-OHE1, diindolylmethane, and cortisol, and a nonsignificant increase in the 2-OHE1/16alpha-OHE1 ratio.
 In this pilot study, DIM increased the 2-hydroxylation of estrogen urinary metabolites.

 Combining diindolylmethane and

 paclitaxel for breast cancer